UK house fire statistics

-House fires can happen at any time of day and at any time of year but are most common in December, and between the hours of 6pm and 8pm.
-Winter months naturally see an increase in chimney fires, particularly in December, January, and February.
+House fires can happen at any time of day but are most common between the hours of 6pm and 8pm.
+Fires happen least between the hours of 5am and 6am.

 How many fires in the UK are deliberate?

-Of the 37,740 dwelling fires attended by UK fire and rescue services in 2017/18, approximately 10% (3,919) were started deliberately.
-There were 58 fatalities in England in the same year caused by deliberate fires, and a further 1,186 casualties.
+There were 58 fatalities in England in the same year caused by deliberate fires, and a further 883 casualties.

 What are UK Fire response times?

-The average response time to dwelling fires in England in 2017/18 was 7 minutes 44 seconds.
+The average response time to dwelling fires by the UK Fire Service in 2020/21 was 7 minutes 36 seconds.

 Naturally, response time differs depending on the location, with rural areas typically experiencing longer response times, and metropolitan areas experiencing shorter response times.
-Response times for location types in England in 2017/18 are shown below:
+Average response times for location types in England in 2020/21 are shown below:

 What percentage of house fires occur where a smoke alarm is not present?